Projects

 Visual Workflow

-Prototype tool to study different ways to manage and visualize documents in an editorial workflow.
+A prototype tool to study different ways to manage and visualize documents in an editorial workflow.
 Developed in collaboration with INKE, where I worked as an interface designer and programmer.

 Tangible Interface